ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 npm run dev
 ```

-What This Does:
--	Compiles the TypeScript code into JavaScript using the tsc compiler.
--	Starts the Express server defined in the src/server.ts file.
--	Listens for incoming HTTP requests on a specified port (default is 3000).
+This command starts the appliction on port 3000 (automatically restart whenever a change is detected).

 Since we’re running the application in a Cloud IDE environment, we need to expose the port to access it via a browser.
 Click the button below to open your app: